“Episodes from an alternate history… as they actually happened…”

 My goal overall is to produce a work that is at least potentially useful and shareable among anarchists of a variety of tendencies, as well as students of “the anarchist idea.”
 (The phrase is one of Nettlau’s that was obscured in translation.)
-But, to be honest, I am also very interested not to get too deeply involved in certain kinds of debate about how inclusive anarchist history ought to be.
+But, to be honest, I am also very interested not to get too deeply involved in certain kinds of debate about how “representative” anarchist history ought to be.
 I expect that the best version of the work would hold little interest for those for whom anarchism does not appear still nascent in some important senses.
 For those willing to at least weigh the possibility of really sharing a historical tradition, I have some hope of presenting a relatively compelling case, but for others, honestly, I got nothin’…

-As far as the length of the work is concerned, I am uncertain at present, but I won’t be surprised if the best version occupies a couple of volumes.
+As far as the length of the work is concerned, I am uncertain at present, but I won’t be surprised if the best version occupies several volumes.

 And among the works-in-progress that will not be absorbed by this combination of projects will be What Mutualism Was [a work likely to have much the same structure as these volumes] and Proudhon: Between Science and Vengeance, both of which will undoubtedly benefit from fewer projects in the pile and the possibilities of overlapping research.